arangodb/docs/3.10/installation-windows.md

 *For Installation*:

 - `/PASSWORD` - Set the password for the `root` user.
-If this option is not set but a persistent environment variable `PASSWORD` is, then its value will be used as password.
+If this option is not set but a persistent environment variable `PASSWORD` is, then its value is used as password.
 - `/INSTDIR` - Installation directory.
 A directory that you have access to.
 - `/DATABASEDIR` - Database directory.
 A directory that you have access to